Angélique Kidjo Perspectives

 You never forget an Angélique Kidjo concert at Carnegie Hall.
 The Grammy Award winner closed the 2014 UBUNTU festival with a tribute to singer Miriam Makeba that inspired the audience—including Archbishop Emeritus Desmond Tutu—to stand, sing, and clap along.
 She got David Byrne moving, too—in 2017, the former Talking Heads singer joined her on stage for “Once in a Lifetime” before she led a conga line that snaked its way through Stern Auditorium.
 The Benin-born superstar, called “Africa’s diva” by TIME magazine, brings her intoxicating blend of West African music, American R&B, jazz, and funk to her Perspectives series.

-Take a journey with Angélique Kidjo as she charts the journey of African music and culture throughout the world when you create your own series.
-The choice is yours!
+Angélique Kidjo charts the journey of African music and culture around the world in her Perspectives series this season.